Welcome new blogger! These beginner blogger tips are for you…

 Don’t be scared – you can do this!

-I remember the first blog I created and jumping into WordPress for the first time.
+I remember wondering how to start a blog and jumping into WordPress for the first time.

 I was, like, what’s THIS list of things???